 I'm fascinated by what humans do with the Internet, and by what the Internet does with humans.

-I'm the General Manager of Digg
+Before Electric Objects, I was the General Manager of Digg

 , a betaworks